mudita/MuditaOS/doc/os_api/endpoints/pure/device_info_endpoint.md

  - *uuid* - unique payload id, same as in request message
  - *version* - os version string
  - *serialNumber* - device serial number (14 digits)
+ - *recoveryStatusFilePath* - location of the PureRecovery status file
+ - *updateFilePath* - location of the update package
- - *"backupLocation"* - path to the location of backup files on device file-system
+ - *backupFilePath* - location of the backup package
- - *"syncPackageLocation"* - path to the location of sync package on device filesystem
+ - *syncFilePath* - location of the sync package

 ```
 struct Network